MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Bookings/New-MgVirtualEventWebinarPresenter.md

 Create a new virtualEventPresenter object on a virtual event.
 Currently, the following types of virtual events are supported: \n- virtualEventTownhall\n- virtualEventWebinar

+> [!NOTE]
+> To view the beta release of this cmdlet, view [New-MgBetaVirtualEventWebinarPresenter](/powershell/module/Microsoft.Graph.Beta.Bookings/New-MgBetaVirtualEventWebinarPresenter?view=graph-powershell-beta)

 ## SYNTAX

 ### CreateExpanded (Default)